erysdren/docs/quake/csqc.md

 This function is called when the CSQC module is first loaded.
 The function arguments have no standard and may well contain anything.

+### CSQC_Shutdown

+`void() CSQC_Shutdown;`

+Called when the engine is shutting down or the client has been disconnected from a server.
+This is where you should save your persistent client settings.

 ### CSQC_DrawHud